Director, Trinity College Rome Campus

 A native of Belgium, Jan Gadeyne earned his Licentiaat summa cum laude in archaeology and art history at the Catholic University of Louvain with a thesis on The Public Temples in Rome in the Late Antique Period (193-423 AD).
 A Topographical and Historical Study.
 He is an active archaeologist in Rome and a featured scholar in the History Channel DVD Rome: Engineering an Empire.
 His current research is about the urban history of Rome in Late Antiquity and Roman villas and the countryside around Rome.

 The vigorous pace of his walking tours is sure to give you a workout.
 There is an ongoing challenge for any student to reach Villa Jovis at Capri’s summit before him.

-Valentino Pace is Professor of Art History at the University of Udine and Principal Lecturer in Art History at the Rome Campus, where he has taught since 1976.
+Professor of Art History at the University of Udine and Professor of Art History at the Rome Campus, where he has taught since 1976.
 A prolific and distinguished scholar of late antique, early Christian, Byzantine, and medieval art, he is the author of several books and more than 130 articles.
 He has served as curator of several major international exhibitions and editor of several scholarly journals, including Iconographica (University of Siena), Assaph (Tel Aviv University), and Zograf (Belgrade University).
 He is a member of the Norwegian Academy of Sciences and Letters.
 Before he became a professor in the Italian university system, he worked for three years at American research universities, as Visiting Associate Professor at John Hopkins University (1985-87) and Visiting Senior Fellow at Princeton University (1987-88).

 Trinity College Rome Campus is honored to have been a constant companion for 30 years now in Prof. Pace’s remarkable academic ascent.